graphviz-perl/GraphViz2/README.md

 The [Graphviz](http://www.graphviz.org/) syntax for ports is a bit unusual:

-- o This works: "node\_name":port5
+- This works: "node\_name":port5
-- o This doesn't: "node\_name:port5"
+- This doesn't: "node\_name:port5"

 Let me repeat - that is Graphviz syntax, not GraphViz2 syntax.
 In Perl, you must do this: